A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

-\paragraph{TableQA} Building upon the foundation of L1, L2 data agents mark an evolution in TableQA from static assistants to dynamic, adaptive problem-solvers in TableQA.
+\paragraph{TableQA} In TableQA, data agents at L2 evolve from static responders to dynamic, adaptive problem-solvers.

-\ptitle{Stateful and Adaptive TableQA.} ReAcTable~\cite{ReAcTable2024} and Chain-of-Table~\cite{CHAINOFTABLE2024} leverage external execution to create an iterative reasoning loop, materializing the process into a series of observable state transitions where intermediate tables serve as feedback for the LLM.
-The key difference between these approaches lies in the actions generated by the LLM and the structure of the feedback loop.
-ReAcTable employs a flexible ReAct~\cite{yao2023react}-inspired ``thought-action-observation'' cycle, in which the LLM produces general-purpose code such as SQL or Python.
-This code is executed externally, and the resulting observation guides the subsequent reasoning step.
-In contrast, Chain-of-Table employs a more structured ``plan-execute'' cycle, selecting from a predefined set of atomic tabular operations.
-Each operation directly transforms the table, with the updated table serving as stateful feedback for the next planning iteration.
-Additionally, StructGPT~\cite{StructGPT2023} iteratively calls specialized APIs for structured data, allowing it to actively extract required evidence from the data source and plan further actions based on the returned data, thereby fostering a dynamic dialog with the data environment.
-TableMaster~\cite{cao2025tablemaster} tackles key challenges in table understanding, including locating target data, enriching table semantics, and overcoming rigid symbolic reasoning.
-It combines semantic verbalization of relevant table content with an adaptive reasoning strategy that flexibly integrates textual and symbolic approaches based on the query.
-ST-Raptor~\cite{tang2026straptor} further proposes a tree-based question answering framework over semi-structured tables.
-It first constructs a Hierarchical Orthogonal Tree (HO-Tree) to encode the table structures (e.g., headers, content, and their relations).
-Then it adopts a two-stage validation strategy to ensure robust answers derived through the pipelines of tree-based operations.
+\ptitle{Stateful and Adaptive TableQA.} ReAcTable~\cite{ReAcTable2024} and Chain-of-Table~\cite{CHAINOFTABLE2024} leverage external execution for iterative reasoning, materializing the process into a series of observable state transitions where intermediate tables serve as feedback.
+ReAcTable~\cite{ReAcTable2024} employs a flexible ReAct~\cite{yao2023react}-inspired ``thought-action-observation'' cycle to generate and execute general-purpose code (\eg SQL or Python), using the observation to guide the next step.
+Chain-of-Table~\cite{CHAINOFTABLE2024} uses a structured ``plan-execute'' cycle with predefined atomic operations, where the transformed table itself is the stateful feedback.
+In contrast, StructGPT~\cite{StructGPT2023} iteratively calls specialized APIs, using the returned data to extract evidence and plan further actions.
+TableMaster~\cite{cao2025tablemaster} combines semantic verbalization with an adaptive reasoning strategy that integrates textual and symbolic approaches to improve table understanding.
+ST-Raptor~\cite{tang2026straptor} further proposes a tree-based QA framework for semi-structured tables, constructing a Hierarchical Orthogonal Tree to encode structure and using a two-stage validation strategy for robust answers.